side menu

 • Active users currently viewing the request.

-• A countdown indicator showing time remaining until the SLA deadline.
-Once expired, it will show whether the request was closed on time.
+• An indicator of the time remaining until the request processing deadline.
+Once the time runs out, this will indicate whether the request was closed on time or not.
+Processing deadlines are set in the SLA app.

 • An indicator showing allowable time for each workflow stage, based on OLA standards.